bregman-arie/system-design-notebook/README.md

 ## Credits

-<div>The icon in the banner made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>

-The icons used in "General" exercises section and the system design index, created by Arie Bregman
+The project banner, the icons used in "General" exercises section and the system design index, designed by Arie Bregman

 ## Contributions